tachyon-beep/kaslite/docs/2. Architecture/kasima/SEED_LIFECYCLE.md

 * **Behavior**

   * Hold `α = 1.0` for a handful of epochs with **no** parameter updates.
-  * Allows any residual blending artifacts to settle before fine-tuning.
+  * Allows any residual grafting artifacts to settle before fine-tuning.

 * **Next** → **FINE-TUNING**